-Companies often create sales presentations for field sales reps as a support to their sales.
+Companies often create sales presentations for field sales reps as a support to their pitch.
 But how well do they actually make them?
 What happens if they’re badly done?
-How can you make sure you close a sale with a winning presentation?
+How can you make sure you’re closing deals with a winning presentation?

 Peter Norvig has a pretty strong opinion on the matter: